AlexsLemonade/scpca-nf/external-instructions.md

 It is possible to provide your own references as well; instructions for this are forthcoming.
 Note that you must use one of the references described here to be eligible for inclusion in the ScPCA Portal.

+If you wish to use your own cell type reference rather than one of those we have compiled, please [refer to these instructions](./custom-celltype-references.md) for creating custom references for use with `SingleR` and/or `CellAssign`.

 #### `SingleR` references

 The Data Lab has compiled `SingleR` references from the [`celldex` package](https://bioconductor.org/packages/release/data/experiment/html/celldex.html), as [described in this TSV file](https://scpca-references.s3.amazonaws.com/celltype/singler_models/singler_models.tsv).